What is Pearson BTEC Qualification?

 BTEC Higher Nationals:

-BTEC Higher National qualifications are well recognised and identified by higher education authorities and industries around the world.
+BTEC Higher National qualification are well recognised and identified by higher education authorities and industries around the world.
 The BTEC Higher National courses cover Level 4 and 5 and are aimed at providing students with real-time experience.

 The teaching and learning resources provided for this qualification allow the students to meet the employer’s needs that align them with their desired career.
 It is the course which is equivalent to 1st and 2nd year of an undergraduate degree.
 The students are equipped with both academic and practical skills that provide them with the working experience to cope with the business and industry.

-BTEC Firsts are designed for level 2 learners and are equivalents to GCSEs.
+BTEC Qualification Firsts are designed for level 2 learners and are equivalents to GCSEs.
 The majority of BTEC First students are from the age group of 14-19, however, the courses are suitable for the learners of any age group.

 A successful BTEC First learner will be equipped with a high standard of skills, practical knowledge and understanding of the study area to proceed further concerning study and employment.